slyzowo/WinCT/README.md

 ## Commands
 All the commands we have and plan to add

+>[!TIP]
+> If all the commands in that section are working then there wont be any checks or x's

 ### App Commands
 > [!WARNING]
 > These commands do not work yet.